emarock/mailfix/README.md

 ## Anonymization

-Email flow information is extremely sensitive and, in order to preserve everyone's privacy, it should never be shared in clear.
+Email flow information is extremely sensitive and, in order to preserve your and your contacts' privacy, it should never be shared in clear.

 Mailfix supports deterministic anonymization that can be controlled by